LesSystemesNocturnes/kucing/README.md

-# 😺 Kucing v0.1.0 🐾
+# 😺 Kucing v0.0.3 🐾

-Kucing is a lightweight interpreted programming language inspired by C, Python, and BASIC, with a feline twist.
+Kucing is a lightweight interpreted programming language inspired by C, Python, and BASIC.

-## 🚀 Features (v0.1.0)
+## 🚀 Features (v0.0.3)
 - Variable assignment with math
   ```kucing
   let x = 2 + 3;